victormorc/SW_NOTES/README.md

 Spread your knowledge by creating documentation or even having dedicated sessions with your colleagues.
 This will impact positively in the project and should align you.

+## TINY STEPS
+Working in tiny steps may sound too overhead, however it gives you a better control of changes and easy testing, debugging, tuning code, ...

+Furthermore, tiny steps give you an estimation of what output you should get as in design and code.

 ## SW AS A TOOL
 Software is just another tool used by engineers to solve problems.
 A software program, ideally, is created to solve one problem.
 Therefore, do not create more problems in order to solve one.